alem-platform/foundation/bitmap/README.md

 This project has been created by:

-Dias Kappassov, FrontEnd Developer at Doodocs.kz
+Dias Kappassov, Software Developer at Doodocs.kz

 Contacts: